mg-diego/BCN-Transit-Bot/README.md

 - ⭐ <b>Favorites:</b> Add and manage your favorite stations for faster access.

+- 🌐 <b>Language Support:</b> Switch between English, Spanish, and Catalan for a personalized experience.

 - 📊 <b>Usage Tracking:</b> Keeps track of user sessions to improve experience.